Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: PHG-MAE: Probabilistic Hypergraphs using Masked Autoencoders

 Then, we introduce the concept of a pathway from one input node to one output node which is a succession of edges (neural or not).
 Single-hop edges, represent a pathway of length one, for example Edge $I_1 \rightarrow O_1$.
-Similarly, we can have single-hop hyper-edges, such as $[I_1, I_2] \rightarrow O_1$ where we first concatenate the two input nodes together followed by a transformation towards the output node.
-These are called \textit{Aggregation Hyper-Edges} (AH) in the original work.
-And, of course, we have a single-hop hyper-edge from one input node towards multiple output nodes $I_1 \rightarrow [O_1, O_2]$.
+Similarly, we can have single-hop hyperedges, such as $[I_1, I_2] \rightarrow O_1$ where we first concatenate the two input nodes together followed by a transformation towards the output node.
+These are called \textit{Aggregation Hyperedges} (AH) in the original work.
+And, of course, we have a single-hop hyperedge from one input node towards multiple output nodes $I_1 \rightarrow [O_1, O_2]$.
 In the original work these edges are represented by independent deep neural networks, however this is not always needed.
 As long as we can model the transformation, any function can be applied.
 Furthermore, there can be pathways of length greater than one, such as two-hop edges: $I_1 \rightarrow O_1 \rightarrow O_2$ where we have two transfer functions (i.e. neural networks), where the second one depends on the first one to be computed or learned.

-The main limitation with the graphs and hyper-graphs methods for MTL introduced in other works is the need to pre-define the structure of the graph beforehand.
+The main limitation with the graphs and hypergraphs methods for MTL introduced in other works is the need to predefine the structure of the graph beforehand.
 This means that all the edges, such as the three showcased in Figure \ref{fig:hypergraph-basic} right side, must be fixed.
 Once settled, these can no longer be changed, as the ensembles used in their methods depend on the data distribution of those exact edges in that exact order.
-Any change at hyper-graph structure level requires significant downstream retraining.
-Moreover, the hyper-graph can grow very large.
-When trained to predict earth layers for the NEO dataset \cite{pirvu2023multi}, they have used up to 126 individual neural networks, which required designing an entire framework for proper management, adding complexity.
-Motivated by these bottlenecks, we formulate the hyper-graph through the lens of probability distributions using a single neural network.
+Any change at hypergraph structure level requires significant downstream retraining.
+Moreover, the hypergraph can grow very large.
+When trained to predict earth layers for the NEO dataset \cite{pirvu2023multi}, they used up to 126 individual neural networks, which required designing an entire framework for proper management, adding complexity.
+Motivated by these bottlenecks, we formulate the hypergraph through the lens of probability distributions using a single neural network.
 Moreover, in this work we focus only on pathways of length one.